 Available on the album ‘The Concerts In China’ via Sony Music

-Jarre made a protest at the “silly industrialisation of music” back in 1983 with an album pressed in a limited edition of one!
-‘Music For Supermarkets’ was created as incidental music for the ‘Supermarché’ art exhibition, before being auctioned off as an art piece itself.
+Jarre protested at the “silly industrialisation of music” with an album pressed in a limited edition of one!
+‘Music For Supermarkets’ was created for the ‘Supermarché’ art exhibition, before being auctioned off as an art piece itself.
 Jarre allowed Radio Luxembourg to play it uninterrupted and called for fans to “tape it”, although any would have been poor due to the broadcast being in AM.
 It sold for 70,000 francs and the master was burned in the presence of a bailiff, although ‘Part 4’ morphed into ‘Blah Blah Café’ on ‘Zoolook’.

 Reworked version available on the album ‘Zoolook’ via Sony Music